Jeremy Pena Preview, Player Props: Astros vs. Red Sox

 Jeremy Pena At The Plate

-- Pena has had at least one RBI in 26.1% of his games this year (31 of 119), with more than one RBI 11 times (9.2%).
-He has also accounted for three or more of his team's runs in three contests.
+- Pena has driven in a run in 31 games this year (25.8%), including 11 games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.